minagawah/cra-ts-emotion-tailwind-solution/README.md

 This is much simpler approach, and you don't need to install any babel plugins.
 Just, you need to rewrite `config-overrides.js` so that you are using PostCSS presets.
+This time, we are using "addPostcssPlugins".
+(specify your `tailwind.config.js` if you have your custom themes)

 #### # `./config-overrides.js`